 Health tips: Low carb, low fat, heart healthy, diabetes friendly

 Happy Labor Day from Family Apron!
 This holiday marks the last official summer gathering for many, so why not grill some more before Fall comes around!?
-Get together with family and friends this holiday weekend and try this recipe for Glazed Chicken Sate Skewers with Peanut Sauce, alongside a fresh Asian Cabbage Slaw!
+Get together with family and friends this holiday weekend and try this recipe for Glazed Chicken Sate Skewers with Peanut Sauce!
 The chicken is tastier and more tender the more you let it marinate, so start early!
 Thank you to the amazing Ellie Krieger for your inspiration on this one!

-Tip: If you have leftovers, shred or chop chicken and mix with slaw and peanut sauce.
+Tip: If you have leftovers, shred or chop chicken and mix with some greens and peanut sauce.
 This makes a yummy salad or wrap!

 I’ve made so many seafood dinners recently.
 But I can’t help it…it’s summer!
 There’s something about the summer and seafood (and wine); they just go together.
 You can make such light, healthy meals with seafood.
 And my shrimp salad is the perfect meal for warmer seasons (but please, feel free to make it whenever you’d like).
 Whether you make this on an indoor or outdoor grill, this meal is totally satisfying.
 This dinner may look super fancy, but it’s super easy to make.
 And the shrimp is full of flavor!
 Cheers to a great, healthy dinner!